 It is important that the personal data we hold about you is accurate and current.
 Please keep us informed if your personal data changes during your relationship with us.

 This website may include links to third-party websites, plug-ins and applications.
 Clicking on those links or enabling those connections may allow third parties to collect or share data about you.
 We do not control these third-party websites and are not responsible for their privacy statements.
 When you leave our website, we encourage you to read the privacy notice of every website you visit.

 Personal data, or personal information, means any information about an individual from which that person can be identified.
 It does not include data where the identity has been removed (anonymous data).

-- Your Identity and Contact Data including your full name, marital status, title, job title, address and telephone numbers.
+Your Identity and Contact Data including your full name, title, job title, address and telephone numbers.

-- your CV Data including your identity and contact detail as set above, your education and employment history, your date of birth and similar matters.
+Your CV Data including your Identity and Contact Data as set above, your education and employment history, your date of birth and similar matters relevant to employment.

 HOW WE USE YOUR PERSONAL DATA